AlfredaHegmann/fhevm-react-template/README.md

 - 💼 Real-world use case (Freight Bidding)
 - 🔧 Design decisions and architecture
 - 📊 Comparison with current approach

+**Note**: The demo video file must be downloaded to view.
+Video files cannot be opened directly through web links.

 ---